krischer/LASIF/doc/index.rst

 Download Helpers
 ----------------

-FWIW comes with a collection of scripts that help downloading waveform and station data from the IRIS and ArcLink services.
+LASIF comes with a collection of scripts that help downloading waveform and station data from the IRIS and ArcLink services.
 Waveform data will always be downloaded as MiniSEED.
 Station data will, due to the different products of the dataservices, either be downloaded as StationXML (IRIS) or dataless SEED.